hellerve/ptolemy/README.md

 overrated in my eyes.
 The section introductions written by the editor try to give an overview over the author's views and environment that influenced his writing, but most of them end up being toadyish.

+* *Die Sekunden danach* by **Matthias Politycki** (2009)

+I reread it after years of not reading any of his works.
+It's still one of the most enjoyable poetry books on my shelf.
+His style is clear, but subtle, and effortlessly lighthearted.
+My favorite poems are about his random encounters, often with women, beautiful moments, captured in a clear and unspectacular manner.
+I like his matter-of-fact tone a lot.